 Thanks to this result, we will often only need to refer to binary phased coproducts in what follows.

-\begin{remark}[Phased Limits] We may have dually defined phased products $A \pprod B$ or phased terminal objects in the obvious way.
-However coproducts are more natural for our later applications to monoidal categories.
+\begin{remark}(Phased Limits) We may have defined phased products $A \pprod B$ and phased terminal objects by dualising the above definitions, but coproducts will be more natural for our later applications to monoidal categories.

-In fact one can straightforwardly define a general theory of phased (co)limits, by saying that a diagram $D \colon \catJ \to \catC$ has a \emph{phased (co)limit} in $\catC$ if the category of co-cones over $D$ has a phased terminal (resp. initial) object, though we will not pursue more general phased limits here. \end{remark}
+In fact one can straightforwardly define a general theory of \emph{phased (co)limits}, by saying that a diagram $D \colon \catJ \to \catC$ has a phased (co)limit in $\catC$ if the category of (co)cones over $D$ has a phased terminal (resp.~initial) object.
+However we will not pursue more general phased limits here. \end{remark}

-\subsection{Examples in quotient categories}
+\section{Examples in Quotient Categories}